About the Donald W. Reynolds

 Instructors at Reynolds Center training sessions include noted journalists and professors.
 Presenters have included Pulitzer winners, such as Jacqui Banaszynski, Knight Chair in editing at the Missouri School of Journalism; Gary Cohn, adjunct professor at the University of Southern California’s Annenberg School of Journalism; Buzz Bissinger, best-selling author of Friday Night Lights; and Jim Steele, contributing editor to Vanity Fair.

-Other teachers have included James Gentry, journalism professor at the University of Kansas and winner of the Barry Sherman Teaching Award; Alec Klein, professor at Northwestern University’s Medill School of Journalism and former Washington Post reporter; and Ron Nixon, projects reporter for The New York Times.
+Other teachers have included James Gentry, journalism professor at the University of Kansas and winner of the Barry Sherman Teaching Award; Alec Klein, professor at Northwestern University’s Medill School of Journalism and former Washington Post reporter; and Ron Nixon, domestic correspondent for The New York Times.

 Journalists who successfully complete three regional workshops or online seminars presented by the Reynolds Center are eligible to receive a “Circle of Achievement” award certificate.
 The free training is open to not only business reporters, but also reporters on other beats seeking to improve their skills in business coverage.

 For its regional workshops, the Reynolds Center provides curriculum, handout materials, trainers and online registration.
 Journalism groups, media outlets and universities serve as hosts.
-If you are interested in hosting a Reynolds workshop, please email Executive Director Linda Austin or call her at 602-496-9187.
+If you are interested in hosting a Reynolds workshop, please email Cassandra Nicholson or call her at 602-496-9189.

 About the Donald W. Reynolds Foundation

 The Donald W. Reynolds Foundation is a national philanthropic organization founded in 1954 by the late media entrepreneur for whom it is named.
-Headquartered in Las Vegas, Nev., it has committed over $115 million nationwide through its Journalism Program.
+Headquartered in Las Vegas, it has committed more than $145 million nationwide through its Journalism Program.

 About ASU’s Cronkite School